Kurt Georg Kiesinger: Early life

+Nazi career

-Kiesinger studied law in Berlin and worked as a then as lawyer in Berlin from 1935 to 1940.
-As a student, he joined the (non-couleur wearing) Roman Catholic corporations KStV Alamannia Tübingen and Askania-Burgundia Berlin.
-He became a member of the Nazi Party in February 1933, but remained a largely inactive member.
+He became a member of the Nazi Party in February 1933.
 In 1940, he was called to arms but avoided mobilization by finding a job in the Foreign Office's broadcasting department, rising quickly to become deputy head of the department from 1943 to 1945 and the department's liaison with the Propaganda Ministry.
 He worked under Joachim von Ribbentrop, who would later be condemned to death at Nuremberg.
 After the war, he was interned by the Americans for his connection to Ribbentrop and spent 18 months in the Ludwigsburg camp before being released as a case of mistaken identity.

 Franco-German journalist Beate Klarsfeld demonstrated Kiesinger's close connections to Ribbentrop and Joseph Goebbels, the head of Nazi Germany's Propaganda Ministry.
 She also asserted that Kiesinger had been chiefly responsible for the contents of German international broadcasts which included anti-Semitic and war propaganda, and had collaborated closely with SS functionaries Gerhard Rühle and Franz Alfred Six.
 The latter was responsible for mass murders in Nazi-occupied Eastern Europe and was tried as a war criminal in the Einsatzgruppen Trial at Nuremberg.
 Even after becoming aware of the extermination of the Jews, Kiesinger had continued to produce anti-Semitic propaganda.
 These allegations were based in part on documents that Albert Norden published about the culprits of war and Nazi crimes.